karask/python-bitcoin-utils/README.rst

 Spend from a P2SH(P2WPKH) nested segwit address http://github.com/karask/python-bitcoin-utils/blob/master/examples/spend_p2sh_p2wpkh_address.py - spend a P2WPKH that is nested into a P2SH for old client compatibility

+Transaction to pay to a P2SH(P2WSH(P2PK)) http://github.com/karask/python-bitcoin-utils/blob/master/examples/send_to_p2sh_p2wsh_p2pk_address.py - send coins from a P2PKH UTXO to a P2SH(P2WSH(P2PK))

+Spend from a P2SH(P2WPKH) nested segwit address http://github.com/karask/python-bitcoin-utils/blob/master/examples/spend_from_p2sh_p2wsh_p2pk_address.py - spend a P2WSH with a P2PK as witness script that is nested into a P2SH for old client compatibility

 Timelock Transactions
 ^^^^^^^^^^^^^^^^^^^^^